-School Struggles and Your Child: Tips from Experts
+School Struggles and Your Child: Expert Tips

 Not finishing homework, having trouble making friends, struggling in class.
 If these school concerns sound familiar, don’t be alarmed.
 It’s natural for all students to struggle some in school.

 But if your child is consistently facing the same issues, it’s worth looking for ways to help him or her.
 Ellen Bartolini, Psy.D., a mental health expert with the Johns Hopkins Pediatric Medical Psychology team, answers some frequently asked questions about school struggles.

 A good rule of thumb with school struggles, she says, is that although early intervention is always best, it’s never too late to get help.

 Q: How can I distinguish whether a behavior is a phase or something to be more concerned about?

 A: The short answer is that making this assessment is a process.
 You know your child best, and are probably the first to notice changes in his or her behavior.
 Think about the following:

 - Consider the degree to which your child’s struggles are getting in the way of his or her social life, academics, sports or other activities.

 - Do you foresee the struggles hindering their success in these areas?
 For example, if your child refuses to go to school, it’s reasonable to assume that grades will drop.

 Don’t hesitate to consult with the various professionals who interact with your child.
 Teachers, counselors, advisors, pediatricians, coaches and tutors can help you problem-solve and may be able to offer insight into your child’s experience and reactions.